workap9/Revenue-Optimization/README.md

 # Revenue-Optimization
-Optimizing revenue for a corporation tackling various constraints like location, budget, size etc.
+Optimizing revenue for a corporation tackling various constraints like location, budget, size etc. using Solver table, MS Excel.